getporter/porter/docs/content/build-image.md

 descriptions: How does Porter build an Invocation Image?
 ---

 When you build Cloud Native Application Bundle (CNAB) with Porter, a bundle.json and an invocation image are created for you.
 How does Porter turn your _porter.yaml_ into an invocation image?
+This walkthrough will explain how Porter constructs the invocation image, including how mixins and other bundles allow you to compose functionality.

+## Starting From Scratch

 When you create a new bundle with Porter, your project is bootstrapped with a sample _porter.yaml_ and a new _cnab_ directory.
 This scaffolding provides almost everything you need to generate your CNAB, including the invocation image.
 Let's use this to explain how the invocation image is built.

-## Starting From Scratch

 To create a new CNAB with Porter, you first run `porter create`.
-A new `porter.yaml` is created for you:
+The generated `porter.yaml` will look like this:

 ```yaml
 # This is the configuration for Porter